cldeluna/pyats_intro/README.md

 Wow!

 But still, I didn't pursue it because everything I saw focused on the CLI options available and while clearly powerful and returning structured data I'm far more interested in working with the data in a script.
 I don't want structured data output to the screen.
 I want to work with that structured data and apply logic!
-Luckily, the CLI is just one way to use this powerful module!
+Luckily, the CLI is just one way to use this powerful framework!
 It can be run from the CLI **or** as part of your Python script and there are good use cases for both.

 I'm not going to focus too much on the CLI version of this.
 If you are more comfortable not having to deal with scripts then there is alot of content out there for you to look at showing the CLI.
 In my opinion, this just delays the inevitable but some of the scripts will note their CLI equivalents if you just can't help yourself.